scsm-ua/kirtan-guide-en/songs/nitai-gunamani-amara-nitai-gunamani.md

     nitāi guṇamaṇi āmāra nitāi guṇamaṇi āniyā premera vanyā bhāsāla abanī

-O my Lord Nityānanda, the jewel of all good qual- ities; O Nitāi, the jewel of all good qualities has brought a flood of ecstatic love of Godhead that has drowned the whole world.
+O my Lord Nityānanda, the jewel of all good qualities; O Nitāi, the jewel of all good qualities has brought a flood of ecstatic love of Godhead that has drowned the whole world.

 #### 2

     premavanyā loye nitāi āila gāuḍa deśe ḍubilo bhakata-gaṇa dīnahīna bhāse

 Lord Nityānanda has brought this overwhelming deluge of love of Godhead to the land of Bengal on Lord Chaitanya’s order.
-The devotees have been inundated by this deluge but the unfortunate non-devotees have re- mained floating on that ecstatic ocean.
+The devotees have been inundated by this deluge but the unfortunate non-devotees have remained floating on that ecstatic ocean.

 #### 3